dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   For storing connection variables and API tokens

 **S3 Bucket with versioning enabled:**
--   For storing the transformed data in JSON format
+-   For storing the exported DynamoDB table data in JSON format

 **SQS with a deadletter queue:**
 -   For receiving data in batches from the API